sebftw/Eiko/matlab/MATLAB_INSTALLATION.md

 ## Manual Installation
 This is the recommended approach on MATLAB:
-1. Download [`eiko_matlab.zip`](https://github.com/sebftw/Eiko/releases/download/v0.8.5/eiko_matlab.zip) from the latest Eiko release, and extract the "eiko" folder.
+1. Download [`eiko_matlab.zip`](https://github.com/sebftw/Eiko/releases/download/v0.8.5/eiko_matlab.zip) and extract the "eiko" folder.
 2. Inside MATLAB, right-click the "eiko" folder and select **Add to Path &rarr; Selected Folder(s)**.
 3. Eiko is now installed.